UNESCO International Literacy Prizes 2020 for Innovative Literacy Projects

 Eligible Countries: All

-The first Prize is the UNESCO King Sejong Literacy Prize supported by the Government of the Republic of Korea, which awards two candidates with special attention to the development and use of mother-tongue literacy education and training.
+The UNESCO King Sejong Literacy Prize (2 awards), was established in 1989 and is supported by the Government of the Republic of Korea.
+It gives special consideration to programmes that focus on the development and use of mother-tongue literacy education and training.

-The second Prize is the UNESCO Confucius Prize for Literacy.
-It is supported by the Government of the People’s Republic of China and awards three candidates, giving special consideration to literacy projects for adults, learners in rural areas, and out-of-school youth, particularly girls and women.
+The UNESCO Confucius Prize for Literacy (3 awards), was established in 2005, and is supported by the Government of the People’s Republic of China.
+This Prize recognizes programmes that promote adult literacy, especially in rural areas and for out-of-school youth, particularly girls and women.

-Eligibility: Candidates should take into account this year’s theme – literacy in a digital world – and also consider the special focus of each Prize.
+Eligibility: Candidates should take into account this year’s theme – literacy and Multilingualism – and also consider the special focus of each Prize.

 - Institutions, organizations and individuals promoting literacy through effective and innovative projects or programmes.